Two Kinds of Nonviolent Resistance

 There were two different kinds of Nonviolent Resistance practiced by the Freedom Movement of the 1960s:

 These two views were not hostile to each other — they were just different.
-Both groups worked well together, simply agreeing to respectfully disagree.
+Both groups worked well together, simply agreeing to disagree (often at considerable legnth).
 Dr. King made it quite clear that he was not demanding that others adopt his personal philosophy of nonviolence, and we who were tactically nonviolent respected the courage and commitment of the philosophicals.
 The two views were not antagonistic because both encompassed the fundamental premis that nonviolence is about active resistance — not passivity.
-In the words of SNCC organizer and Freedom Singer Bernice Johnson Reagon:

 "Many times when people talk about nonviolence, they think of a sort of passivity, a peacefulness.
 If you are talking about the Civil Rights Movement and our practice of nonviolence, you have to think of aggressive, confrontational activity, edgy activity; action designed to paralyze things as they are, nonviolent actions to force change."
 [Music in the Civil Rights Movement]